standstaff/docs2/_gd/dep/compound.md

 udver: '2'
 ---

-The `compound` relation is presently used for three constructions.
+The `compound` relation is presently used for two constructions.

 * Reduplicated adjectives.
 * _deug_ 'ten' at the end of a numeric phrase (numbers to the left of the noun they are counting are `nummod`.